Ucas-HaoranWei/GOT-OCR2.0/README.md

 If you are interested in this work or have questions about the code or the paper, please join our communication [Wechat](https://github.com/Ucas-HaoranWei/GOT-OCR2.0/blob/main/assets/wechat.jpg) group.

 **Note**:
-All three wechat groups are full, please join [group 4](https://github.com/Ucas-HaoranWei/GOT-OCR2.0/blob/main/assets/wechat4.jpg).
+All four wechat groups are full, please join [group 5](https://github.com/Ucas-HaoranWei/GOT-OCR2.0/blob/main/assets/wechat5.png).

 Don't hesitate to contact me by email, weihaoran18@mails.ucas.ac.cn, if you have any questions.